sixtusgeorge/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

-The goal of the project is to deploy on our server a simple copy of the AirBnB website.
-We are not implement all the features of the website, only some of them to cover all fundamental concepts of the higher level programming track.
-This is part of ALX SE program certification projects.
+The goal of the project is to deploy on our server a simple copy of the [AirBnB Website](https://www.airbnb.com/).
+We are not to implement all the features of the website, only some of them to cover all fundamental concepts of the higher level programming track.
+This is part of ALX SE certification projects.

 At the end of the project, we will have a complete web application composed by: